 The Transforming Role of the CIO

-By Jana Branham, and Chief Information Officer,
+By Jana Branham, Chief Information Officer, ACH Food Companies

 I have been playing the role of CIO for ACH Food Companies over the last 2 years.
 Prior to this, the company had implemented an ERP system, which had a lot of packaged code with heavy customization on systems with limited interface.
 After implementing an enterprise application integration platform and having worked with SAP twice already, we are now interfacing across all functions of the business (Plan to Deploy, Procureto Pay, Logistics, Order to Cash, Finance, and Product Lifecycle Management).

 The earlier CIO had transitioned many custom non-integrated systems to a more structured and integrated environment with an ERP system.
 This was a time of building and organizing IT structure, developing strategy around business processes and implementing the system applications to enable the processes.
 After the business had a chance to settle in with the ERP system, we focused on extending what is in production by implementing additional functionality to further improve processes.
 Collaboration and partnering with the business resources within each function is key to doing this role well.
 I focus on developing strong relationships with department heads to understand their business issues, to listen and relate in business terms.
 This is something I tell my IT leaders every day to follow.

 Most of our projects are smaller in nature and very focused on delivering a single piece of functionality for reporting or replacement of a legacy application.
 The business continues to request IT to provide the overall Project Management for the next big effort.
 The IT department providing project management can be good and bad.
 IT should not lead alone or implement a system without business sponsorship and co-leadership.
 We try to leverage smaller boutique firms who have very specific expertise and utilize more of our own resources.
 Our resources work side by side with the consultant to gain the necessary knowledge and experience to maintain and provide enhancements